chendamoze/vision-language-brain-rsa/README.md

 To reproduce the results, you need the dataset from Cichy et al. (2016).
 Source: Cichy, R. M., Pantazis, D., & Oliva, A. (2016).
 Similarity-based fusion of MEG and fMRI reveals spatio-temporal dynamics in human cortex during visual object recognition.

-Required Directory Structure:
-Ensure your project folder is organized as follows before running the scripts:

-imgs_png/                     # Directory containing the 92 stimulus images (1.png to 92.png)
-semantic_descriptions.json    # JSON file with abstract/encyclopedic descriptions for the images all_roi_rdms_small_res.csv    # Pre-computed fMRI RDMs (Upper triangle vectorized) upper_triangle_meg.csv        # Pre-computed MEG RDMs (Upper triangle vectorized, time-resolved)

 # Usage

+Ensure your project folder contains the following: imgs_png/ - Directory containing the 92 stimulus images (1.png to 92.png) semantic_descriptions.json - JSON file with abstract descriptions for the images all_roi_rdms_small_res.csv - Pre-computed fMRI RDMs (Upper triangle vectorized) upper_triangle_meg.csv - Pre-computed MEG RDMs (Upper triangle vectorized, time-resolved)

 Run the scripts in the following order:

 1. Generate Visual Descriptions